How to Enjoy Ipanema Beach Like a Local

 Everything for sale on Ipanema beach will walk by you every few minutes, so if you miss it, know that another opportunity will arrive shortly.
 Each vendor has an individual call that he sings out loud to try and entice you to buy their product.
 Some make up songs with Samba rhythms and some with Funk (a style of music from Rio that is similar to hip-hop).
 Locals have their favorite vendors and are faithful to them.
 The songs make it easier to not miss them if you are making that night’s plans with your new Carioca friend.

-What Not to Miss on Ipanema Beach
+What Not to Miss.
+Your Guide to Ipanema Continues…

 A MUST: Order a Matte (iced tea with lemonade) and a bag of Globo crackers (Green is salty, Red is sweet).
 This is the ultimate classic Carioca tradition.
 The Matte vendors will be wearing orange outfits and have a large metal barrel under each arm, one with tea and one with lemonade.
 You choose how much of each one you would like.
 If you have good energy ‘boa energia’, the vendor might offer you a complimentary top up ‘chorinho’ which literally translates to a little cry.
 But be careful.
 According to Brazilians, if lime gets on your skin whilst in the sunshine, it will stain.
 So best to put a little lemonade in first and then fill up with tea.
 Remember when Brazilians feel good around you, it is their pleasure to share all that they have.